rpsl4j/vagrant-environment/docs/adding-routes.md

 You cannot directly add routes to a BGP Peer's RIB ([source]( https://wiki.opendaylight.org/view/BGP_LS_PCEP:Restconf#Route_Information_Base_.28RIB.29)) as they do not support any sort of POST action.
 You must configure an Application Peer targeting the peers RIB and POST routes via it.

 ### Application Peers
 An application peer emulates the behavior of a remote BGP speaker peering with OpenDaylight.
 They are used by adding routes to them which are then "peered" with the actual OpenDaylight BGP speaker instance.
-Any route added to the RIB of an application peer will be "copied" to the configured target RIB.
+Any route added to the RIB of an application peer will be "copied" to the configured target RIB, and subsequently peered to the speakers real peers.
 Read more at the OpenDayight [wiki](https://wiki.opendaylight.org/view/BGP_LS_PCEP:Programmer_Guide#Inserting_routes).

 ### Set the routes of an Application RIB table
 Used to initially populate the RIB table